Excellence in Education

-David Emanuel Academy’s Lower School curriculum is based on the standards of the ITBS (Iowa Test of Basic Skills).
-Our language arts and mathematics programs utilize the A Beka classroom curriculum materials blended with teacher-led discovery activities.
+David Emanuel Academy’s lower school curriculum is based on the standards of the ITBS (Iowa Test of Basic Skills).
+Our language arts, mathematics, science, and social studies programs utilize the ABeka classroom curriculum materials blended with teacher-led discovery and STEAM (Science, Technology, Engineering, Art, Math) activities.

 An ever expanding library supplements our Accelerated Reading program.
 Writing instruction is emphasized with applications across all the curriculum areas.
-Science and Social Studies are taught in a unit format developed by our highly qualified veteran teachers.
-Field trips and other experiential activities are used to enhance these units.
+Field trips and other experiential activities are used to enhance all curricular areas.

-In addition to the core curriculum, our students receive daily instruction in Bible and physical education along with weekly enrichment classes taught by specialists in art, music, technology, and Spanish.
+In addition to the core curriculum, our students receive daily instruction in Bible and physical education along with weekly enrichment classes taught by specialists in music and technology.

-The curriculum for Upper School is designed to build upon our superior Lower School curriculum and instruction, preparing students for admission and success in colleges or universities.
-Beginning in 7th grade our classes are divided into two sections for some of the courses, particularly in mathematics, allowing for an accelerated program for those students who are ready for additional academic challenges.
-An honors diploma is awarded to students who successfully complete our most advanced courses.
+The curriculum for upper school is designed to build upon our superior lower and middle school curriculum and instruction, preparing students for admission and success in colleges or universities.
+Beginning in the 7th grade our classes are divided into two sections for some courses, particularly in mathematics, allowing for an accelerated program for those students who are ready for additional academic challenges.

-Upper School teachers develop their own syllabus for each course, adopting textbooks of their choice and utilizing a variety of other resources to enhance and enrich the coursework.
+Upper school teachers develop their own syllabus for each course, using the Christian College Preparatory Curriculum of ABeka and other textbooks of their choice for Advanced Placement courses.
+A variety of other resources are used to enhance and enrich the coursework.
 The specified course of study for students in grades 9-12 ensures that students meet both DEA’s diploma requirements and the entrance requirements for the University System of Georgia.
-Additionally, Bible Studies is a required course in middle grades and for seniors, and electives in various fields are offered as school resources allow.
+Additionally, Bible studies are incorporated throughout the entire ABeka curriculum.
+Electives in various fields are offered as school resources allow.
 The school also places emphasis on instructional technology and student proficiency in working with online learning resources.

-The Upper School embraces a philosophy of full involvement for students in extra-curricular opportunities including athletics, the arts, and community service.
+The upper school embraces a philosophy of full involvement for students in extracurricular opportunities including athletics, the arts, clubs, and community service.
 Teachers are expected to hold students accountable for their academic responsibilities, while providing reasonable flexibility to encourage student participation in a wide range of activities.

 For an extensive overview of our upper school curriculum, please click here.

 The spring Literary program at David Emanuel Academy is also an active, successful program.
 Spring Literary events include 14 individual competitions in music, acting, speaking, writing, and spelling.
 This variety of events ensures that students with diverse talents have opportunities not only to participate, but also to showcase their abilities.
 Most events are solo events, but spring Literary also includes competitions in trio, quartet, and duo acting.
-DEA’s Literary program has also been successful with numerous state winners, including last year’s state champion duo acting team.
+DEA’s Literary program has also been successful with numerous state winners.
 The Literary team has achieved both region and state team awards.
 The program promotes self-confidence, individual responsibility and team spirit, excellence of performance, and the fun of using the talents that God has blessed our students with.

 David Emanuel Academy has a vital and successful One-Act Play program.
 One-Act Play competition takes place in the fall with region competition.
 A play must achieve either a first or second place finish in order to advance to the state competition that is held shortly after the completion of the region event.
 The high school students at DEA are particularly invested in the One-Act Play program which enjoys a high participation rate.
 The DEA One-Act Play team has advanced to state 13 of the past 15 years.
 The team was region champion 10 of the past 15 years.
 Our actors have received numerous All-Region and All-State acting awards.
 All of these achievements are a testament of the dedication of our students participating in extracurricular activities.
 The philosophy of One-Act Play is to provide opportunities for as many students as possible to discover and develop their many talents, to increase their self-confidence, to build bonds with their fellow teammates, to understand the importance of commitment and responsibility, to have fun while also working hard, and to create memories that last a lifetime.